drums-trash-stratum/dits/README.md

 - This release is anonymized for double-blind review and contains no author or institution names.
-- `adtof_pytorch/` is a re-implementation of the ADTOF Frame-RNN architecture with a `madmom`-free audio frontend (only `librosa` + `soundfile`).
+- `adtof_pytorch/`[https://github.com/xavriley/ADTOF-pytorch] is a re-implementation of the ADTOF Frame-RNN architecture by this project with a `madmom`-free audio frontend (only `librosa` + `soundfile`).
-- The drum machine is a stripped-down monophonic sequencer matching the step-based grid + swing scheme used in our experiments.
+- The drum machine is a 3-class (Bass Drum, Snare Drum and Hi-Hats) 16-step monophonic sequencer with configurable a global tempo, per-instrument swing percentages.